Education in Central African Republic

-- Progressing towards free primary education through piloting the coverage of parent-teachers’ salaries.
+- Progress towards free primary education by piloting the coverage of parent-teachers’ salaries.

 - Improve access to school by implementing catch up programs, providing textbooks to schools, resuming school construction and rehabilitation programs, and implementing various activities to benefit the most vulnerable populations.

 - Restore institutional capacities, political and administrative, to ensure the governance of the education sector.

 - Develop a new long-term sectoral plan.

 All amounts are in US dollars.

 |Grant type||Years||Allocations||Disbursements||Grant agent|

 Source: World Bank - Education Data